kpwn/yalu102/README.md

 ## Contributing

 Create a fork of the repository, make your changes and then create a pull request.
 Please be sure to check if the pull request has been made before, before creating a new one.
 Note, any pull requests adding IOKit headers will be closed.
-Please respect copyright laws.
+Please respect copyright laws, and do not distribute / download IOKit headers from unofficial sources: they are bundled legally with macOS SDK